 Can I just show up the day of the sale and bid on property?

-No. You must complete a registration form (link) and submit it to this Unit no later than 10 days prior to the sale.
+No. You must complete a registration form and submit it to the Department of Civil Process no later than 10 days prior to the sale.

 When I buy property am I also buying any liens that are recorded against the property?

 You should consult with an attorney regarding your legal alternatives before purchasing property at a tax foreclosure sale.
 You may also review the statutory provisions set forth in the Revised Statutes of Missouri Sections 141.210 to 141.810.

 Does my purchase price cover all delinquent taxes against the property?

 No. You will still be responsible for any taxes and assessments that are not included in the judgment.